ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Description: Display a point grid on the screen.
 - Preconditions:
-  - User must be on the map screen.
+  - User must be in the map editor.
 - Test Steps:
   1. Press the grid button in the left upper menu bar.
   2. Zoom all the way in.
   3. Zoom all the way out.
 - Expected Result:
-  - The grid is displayed.
+  - The grid is not displayed anymore.
-  - Each press on the grid button toggles the grid of/on.
+  - Each press on the grid button toggles the grid off/on.
   - Zooming in, grid spacing should switch from one meter to ten centimeters.
   - Zooming out, grid spacing should switch ten centimeters to one meter to ten meter.
 - Actual Result: